melviniwamoto/melviniwamoto.github.io/essays/reflect-on-software-engineering.md

 Some frameworks come as combinations of packages that are often used together, as for [**React-Bootstrap**](https://react-bootstrap.github.io/).

-Packages can even *expand* frameworks, like the [**Uniforms-bootstrap5**](https://uniforms.tools/) package, which satisfies the common need of many React-Bootstrap apps to retrieve information from ***form***s--the placed where users give input, like email and password for signing in--on webpages and ensuring that the data is valid.
+Packages can even *expand* frameworks, like the [**Uniforms-bootstrap5**](https://uniforms.tools/) package, which satisfies the common need of many React-Bootstrap apps to retrieve information from ***forms***--the placed where users give input, like email and password for signing in--on webpages and ensuring that the data is valid.

 ---
 ## Their powers combined